gsl12/Tiny-M/usermods/5mm_idler_pins/README.md

   - 10x 5mmx32mm dowel pins.
 [McMaster](https://www.mcmaster.com/91585A569/).
 30mm pins may be substituted.

 #### INSTALLATION OF PINS
 You will probably need to drill out the holes in the parts with a 5mm drill bit.
+The idler bearings and toothed idler should slide along the length of the pin.
+If the pin is oversized (most dowel pins are), chuck it up in a drill and use 400 grit sandpaper to reduce the diameter.
+You shouldn't need to remove more than 0.01mm so check as you go.
 Press the pins into the parts while capturing the bearings/washers/idlers.
 If they are loose, place some CA adhesive in the pin holes top and bottom.